 You can expect plenty of beer at any event named Oktoberfest.
 But you might not expect a wide selection of delicious craft beer.
 That’s what you’ll find at Oktoberfest at Tempe Town Lake, hosted by local brewery Four Peaks.
 The three-day festival includes a beer garden with 15 German beers, live music, and plenty of fun-filled events.
 You can expect dachshund races, carnival rides, and plenty of tasty food at this lakeside festival.

 Forget about Halloween.
 Fall’s best holiday is Dia de los Muertos, or Day of the Dead.
 It’s a Mexican holiday celebrating the spirits of the dead.
 Arizonans can get in on the fun by attending the Dia de los Muertos Festival at Steele Indian School Park.
 The festival features hundreds of entertainers in traditional day of the dead masks.
 It also promises multicultural dances, foods, and theater performances.

 Spooktacular regularly plays host to some of Arizona’s biggest events.
 During the fall, the fields come alive with the annual Balloon Festival.
 The festival occurs in the lead up to Halloween, meaning there will be plenty of candy to go around for the kids.
 There’s also a pumpkin patch, live music, firework displays, and a haunted trail.
 The real highlight, however, are the 20-plus hot air balloons in attendance.
 Guests can hop on a tethered balloon ride to get a bird’s eye view of Scottsdale.

 Looking to eat and drink local?
-Look no further than Arizona Fall Fest hosted by Local First Arizona Fall Fest.
+Look no further than Arizona Fall Fest hosted by Local First Arizona.
 The annual event, located at Hance Park, features a who’s-who of local Arizona vendors.
 You can enjoy food samples, drinks, and entrees from over 200 vendors.
 In addition to tasty local delicacies, visitors can unwind at the beer and wine garden.
 The festival also promises a range of entertainment options, from live music to the crafts and game filled kid zone.